eunos-1128/openstructure/modules/doc/actions.rst

                           extracted with: data["aa_local_lddt"]["X.42..CA"].
 If
                           there is a residue insertion code, lets say A, the atom key becomes "X.42.A.CA".
 Stereochemical
-                          irregularities affecting lDDT are reported as keys "model_clashes", "model_bad_bonds", "model_bad_angles"
+                          irregularities affecting LDDT are reported as keys "model_clashes", "model_bad_bonds", "model_bad_angles"
                           and the respective reference counterparts.
 Atoms
                           specified in there follow the following format:
                           <chain_name>.<resnum>.<resnum_inscode>.<atom_name>
-    --bb-lddt             Compute global lDDT score with default parameterization and store as key "bb_lddt". lDDT in this case is only computed on backbone atoms: CA for peptides and C3' for nucleotides
+    --bb-lddt             Compute global LDDT score with default parameterization and store as key "bb_lddt".
+LDDT in this case is only computed on backbone atoms: CA for peptides and C3' for nucleotides
-    --bb-local-lddt       Compute per-residue lDDT scores with default parameterization and store as key "bb_local_lddt".
+    --bb-local-lddt       Compute per-residue LDDT scores with default parameterization and store as key "bb_local_lddt".
-                          lDDT in this case is only computed on backbone atoms:
+                          LDDT in this case is only computed on backbone atoms:
                           CA for peptides and C3' for nucleotides.
 Per-residue scores are accessible as described for local_lddt.
-    --ilddt               Compute global lDDT score which is solely based on inter-chain contacts and store as key "ilddt".
+    --ilddt               Compute global LDDT score which is solely based on inter-chain contacts and store as key "ilddt".
 Same stereochemical irregularities as for lddt apply.
     --cad-score           Compute global CAD's atom-atom (AA) score and store as